This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A physical exam may be done.
 Your healthcare provider will look for signs of any imbalance in your hormones, such as increased body fat, body hair, and breast tissue.
 The size and shape of your testicles will also be examined.
 Your healthcare provider may also do a digital rectal exam (DRE) to check your prostate and other parts of your reproductive system.

 - A biopsy is a procedure used to take a sample of your testicle.
 Your healthcare provider may take the sample with a needle or through a small incision in the scrotum.
 The sample is sent to a lab for tests.
 This will help determine the ability of the testicles to produce normal sperm.

 - Blood tests may be done to get information about your overall health.

 - Genetic testing may be done to look for abnormal genes.
 Abnormal genes may cause problems with sperm production, sperm transport, or formation of the male reproductive organs.

 - An MRI takes pictures of your pituitary gland to look for other causes of your infertility.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A spermatic venography is a test that will examine and show the position of the veins in the scrotum.
 It may be used to check for a varicocele.